 - Engage with national and international stakeholders and citizens in co-creation labs;

 - Collect primary data;

 - Recommend updates for the spatial and transport planning strategy.

 In order to support and promote the further integration of the automated vehicles (AVs) into the local mobility system, the municipality of Rotterdam needs to have a clear picture of the potential effects and impacts from the AVs integration: e.g. in terms of the economic growth, jobs market, impact on the total vehicles within city borders, infrastructure and urban space requirements, impact on the IT and public communication systems capacity.
 The objective of the Rotterdam co-creation lab is to understand this potential impact of the AVs integration into the local mobility system, specifically the urban freight transport component.
 This will be done through:

-- the HARMONY modelling activities (application of the tactical freight simulator to the city logistics system of Rotterdam and identification of the impact of the AVs on the Rotterdam city transport network)
+- the HARMONY modelling activities (application of the tactical freight simulator to the city logistics system of Rotterdam)

 A group of master students from the TU Delft developed, under supervision of the TU Delft and TNO HARMONY project team, produced a report of what can be demonstrated and tested during the pilots in the Rotterdam area.
 Also, partners have been involved in finding test locations, creating test scenarios etc.

-In the late spring of 2021, a co-creation lab meeting will be scheduled, in which one of the workshops will take the shape of a serious game, developed as part of HARMONY.
-The serious game will facilitate the interactions and discussions between the engaged stakeholders.
-Participants from the stakeholder group of logistic service providers, as potential users of automated delivery vehicles and/or services, will provide insight into their attitude regarding the transition towards zero-emission city logistics and to the role AV could play in it.
-This information will improve the design of the physical pilot.
+In the late spring of 2021, a co-creation lab took place, in which one of the workshops was transformed into a serious game, developed as part of HARMONY.
+The serious game facilitates the interactions and discussions between the engaged stakeholders.
+Participants from the stakeholder group of logistic service providers, as potential users of automated delivery vehicles and/or services, provides insight into their attitude regarding the transition towards zero-emission city logistics and to the role AV could play in it.
+This information improved the design of the physical pilot.